• Skip to primary navigation

 What Is Zucchini Pesto?

 Zucchini pesto is a spin on classic basil pesto, made by blending sautéed zucchini with fresh basil, nuts (or seeds), garlic, olive oil, and lemon.
-It's a great way to use summer zucchini and add extra veggies to meals.
+It's a great way to use up summer zucchini and sneak extra vegetables into your meals - and because there's no parmesan in this version, it's completely vegan and dairy-free.

-And if your garden haul is still going strong, don't miss my Zucchini and Potato Soup or Creamy Zucchini Soup-other flavorful ways to celebrate one of my favorite veggies.
+And if your garden haul is still going strong, don't miss my Zucchini and Potato Soup or Creamy Zucchini Soup - other flavorful ways to celebrate one of my favorite vegetables.

 Why I Love This Recipe

-• This zucchini pesto is light, bright, and packed with flavor.
+• This vegan zucchini pesto is light, bright, and packed with flavor.

-• I get a big serving of zucchini in every bite.
+• I get a full pound of vegetables into every batch.

-• It's dairy-free, nutty from toasted pine nuts, and fresh from lots of basil and lemon juice.
+• It's dairy-free, nutty from toasted pine nuts, and fresh from loads of basil and lemon juice.

 About the Ingredients